RHInception/talook/README.md

 * Ajaxy

+## Unittests
+Use *nosetests -v* from the main directory to execute unittests.

 ## Configuration
 Configuration of the server is done in JSON and is kept in the current directories config.json file.